 3. Working under shared values and goals

-When speaking about the benefits of project team collocation, it’s worth mentioning the well-balanced corporate culture.
+When speaking about the benefits of project team collocation, it’s worth mentioning the well-balanced corporate culture – a vital aspect of the software engineer working conditions.
 Nowadays, most developers are eager to work in a company which possesses explicit values and goals.
 This allows them to get a better understanding of both the product and path that the company pursues.
 Furthermore, various group projects and team buildings can help programmers feel like an inalienable part of a huge team, making a valuable contribution to mutual success.

 4. Product development optimization